Parts of the kidney

 Kidney cancer is one of the top 10 most common cancers diagnosed in the United States.
-Nearly 15,000 people will die from this disease.
+Nearly 15,000 people will die from this disease in 2019.
 Of the people who are diagnosed early (stage I or II cancer), 75-80% will survive.

 Male urinary tract

 Female urinary tract